saarw93/Concurrent-Merge-Sort/README.md

-saarwe
-204175137 Saar Weitzman

-This software is divided into 3 assignments: assignment 1: a concurrent merge sort using shared memory assignment 2: a concunrrent merge sort using sockets with server and clients assignment 1: a concurrent merge sort using threads
+This software is divided into 3 assignments: assignment 1: a concurrent merge sort using shared memory assignment 2: a concunrrent merge sort using sockets with server and clients assignment 3: a concurrent merge sort using threads

 how to install assignment 1: